RastriginSergey/redux-boilerplate/README.md

 # redux-boilerplate
 -------

-### This is a greate redux boilerplate with bleeding edge technologies
+## This project has a token jwt authentication, protected routes, hot reload config and ready to go.

-This project has a token jwt authentication, protected routes, hot reload config and ready to go.
+### npm start for start webpack developer server